Fashion advertising isn’t like regular advertising.

 Considering she was a writer, it’s amazing to see consistently strong the art direction is over a thirty year period.

 In the late sixties, former Haprer’s Bazaar Art Director Henry Wolf was bought in as a partner.

 Through the seventies, Trahey continued to battle anyone still against equal rights.

 In ’72 she gets involved in he National Organisation of Women.

 One of her last, but most famous campaigns was for the Great Lakes Mink Association.
 Realising that the name was too much of a mouthful, she rechristened them; ‘Blackglama’.

 She then figured that because the lustre of black mink didn’t show up in photographs, she needed stars to give Blackgama lustre.

-First she got Richard Avedon to shoot them.
+First she went out and got some stars, and when I say stars, I mean STARS!, then she got Richard Avedon to shoot them.

-Towards the end of her life Jane wrote and edited books.
+Towards the end of her life, Jane wrote and edited books and films.